Domestic and family violence – information for residents

 What can I do if I’m renting a premises and I believe I can no longer safely continue to occupy the premises because of domestic and family violence?

-If you believe you can no longer safely continue to occupy the premises due to domestic and family violence, you can vacate immediately but must provide 7 days notice to end your interest in the rooming accommodation agreement.
+If you believe you can no longer continue to safely occupy the premises due to domestic and family violence, you can vacate immediately providing seven days' notice to end your interest in the rooming accommodation agreement.

 If there are any other residents for the same agreement, the agreement will continue on the same terms for them after your interest ends.